tilznit/luke.htb/README.md

 ### Lessons Learned

 - Be patient, it's not a race to the flag.
 The purpose of these excercises is to learn; not to get a badge.
-- I need to develop a better/consistant methodology for enumeration and note taking.
+- Continue to develop a better/consistant methodology for enumeration and note taking.
 - I learned how to curl with JWT bearer tokens.
 - CherryTree can export all nodes as a report to pdf!